zearp/OptiHack/README.md

 > Note: If it gets stuck saying ```Less than a minute remaining...``` don't worry, on real Macs this also happens and can take quite some time.
 Apple has always had issues calculating the remaining time for reason, the same happens when installing updates.

 If you run into any boot issues, check the [troubleshooting sections](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html) of the OpenCore vanilla guide.
 Big chance your problem is listed including a solution.

-(It is also a good idea to [sanity check](https://opencore.slowgeek.com) your config file if you made a lot of changes to the config file.
-Select Haswell from the dropdown and OpenCore version 0.5.7.
-The sanity checker will complain about certain things but those are needed for [FileVault2](https://dortania.github.io/OpenCore-Post-Install/universal/security.html#filevault).
-Check the page to know which sanity check warnings you can ignore and which ones need attention.)

 ## Post install
 Once macOS is installed and made it trough the post-install setup screens we'll install [EFI Agent](https://github.com/headkaze/EFI-Agent/releases) again and mount the EFI partition of the internal disk and the EFI on your installer.
 Copy the EFI folder from the installer to the internal disk.